haberdashPI/vscode-master-key/notes.md

 - quick win:
   - let modes change the cursor
   - let modes change line numbering
+  - allow modes to specify if they ignore keys?? (instead of manually adding these)

 - status bar updates are called a lot, maybe reduce this

 - layred keybindings: you can specify a
   - user binding file
   - workspace binding file

-- quick win: should be able to specify that a key works in all modes

-- status bar updates are called a lot, maybe reduce this

 - users should be able to populate their own bindings file with one of the existing presets as to serve as a starting point